 This OpEd for the Maine Sunday Telegram — that state’s largest paper — on the stakes facing the U.S. and the key role of a renewed national story in helping keep us from catastrophe.

-He has also recently presented on this issue at the U.S. Senate Democratic caucus, the University of South Carolina, Kenyon College, Tennessee’s trans-partisan Sycamore Institute, National Defense University, and at AEI and in a special episode of BYU Radio’s “Top of Mind” program.
+He has also recently presented on this issue at the U.S. Senate Democratic caucus, the University of South Carolina, Kenyon College, the University of New England, Tennessee’s trans-partisan Sycamore Institute, National Defense University, the Camden Conference, Bates College, Bowling Green State University, the National Council of State Legislatures, AEI and in a special episode of BYU Radio’s “Top of Mind” program and elsewhere.

-Nationhood Lab will continue to share the results of its testing work at this page.
+Nationhood Lab will continue to share progress on the dissemination of this rebooted national narrative work at this page.
 Please join us for this journey.